sehrgutesoftware/wp-eu-vat-helpers/README.md

-# Prices with EU VAT
+# WordPress EU VAT Helpers
-> A WordPress helper shortcode to display prices including applicable VAT rate for the user's location (based on IP address)
+> WordPress helper shortcodes to display prices including applicable VAT rate for the user's location (based on IP address)

 This WordPress plugin is basically a wrapper around the nifty [mpociot/vat-calculator](https://github.com/mpociot/vat-calculator) library.
 Use at your own risk!